fhiso/lexicon-eg/Genealogical Proof Standard.md

 4. A resolution of conflicting evidence;
 5. A soundly reasoned, coherently written conclusion.

+\[[EE](SOURCES.md#EE)\] Section 1.5: The standard of proof set by genealogy’s scholars and professionals, which poses five conditions that a valid conclusion must meet:
+• thorough research;
+• complete and accurate citation of sources;
+• skilled analysis and correlation of data;
+• resolution of any conflicts in the evidence;
+• a soundly reasoned, written conclusion that details all the evidence, analyses, and documentation—i.e., a [[proof argument]].

 \[[MGP](SOURCES.md#MGP)\] The genealogy field’s standard for differentiating 	acceptable from unacceptable conclusions.